 The purpose of subtitling is relatively simple: Convey what is happening on the screen to audience members as effectively as possible.
-Even so, from the invention of motion picture cameras in 1892 to the globalized present, the specific functions of subtitles have also changed dramatically.
+Even so, from the invention of motion picture cameras in 1892 to the globalized present, the specific functions of subtitles have also changed dramatically through history.
 They make video content accessible to the Deaf and hard of hearing, and also make it accessible to audiences across the globe.

 In the modern internet era, online video content can be accessed from all over the world.
 It’s become essential for this content to be accessible to as many people as possible, not all of whom speak the same language.
 Quality subtitling that takes into account the nuances of different languages is a way to answer this imperative.

 The first subtitles: Intertitles in Uncle Tom’s Cabin